-Although DLA is a relatively new area of scientific research, the field has advanced along multiple fronts in the last few years.
 Recent work has yielded new structure designs, laser technology, injection mechanisms, fabrication techniques, experimental diagnostics, and simulation tools.
 There are now three distinct types of DLA structures that have been explored in detail: planar structures, which include gratings [1] and/or dielectric stacks [2]; photonic crystal fibers [3]; and three-dimensional photonic crystal structures fabricated using integrated circuit technology [4].
-Efficient, short pulse lasers now exist in wavelengths spanning nearly the entire 1 to 2 micron range, and efforts are underway to reach longer wavelengths using parametric techniques.
+Efficient, short pulse lasers now exist in wavelengths spanning nearly the entire $1-2 \,\mu$ m range, and efforts are underway to reach longer wavelengths using parametric techniques.

 The near-term goal common to virtually all projects in the DLA community is the demonstration of high accelerating gradient.
-In this context, high gradient means well beyond the 30 to 100 MV/m regime of current widely-used acceleration techniques.
+In this context, high gradient means well beyond the 30-100 MV/ m regime of current widely used acceleration techniques.
 By contrast, dielectrics have been demonstrated [5,6] to withstand electric field stresses well in excess of 1 GV/m, which is an order of magnitude higher than the breakdown limits for traditional microwave cavities.
 Developing accelerator structures that effectively exploit this capability will require laser systems, dielectric materials, structure topologies, and power couplers that together provide high gradient and damage threshold, while minimizing field enhancement.
-Several groups are experimentally exploring microtip-based electron emitters for direct injection of optically bunched beams, and we expect demonstrations of acceleration in DLA structures to occur in the one-year time frame.
+Several groups are experimentally exploring microtip-based electron emitters for direct injection of optically bunched beams, and we expect demonstrations of acceleration in DLA structures to occur in the 1-year time frame.
 It therefore makes sense to consider how current technology might scale or be integrated to achieve operational accelerator systems suitable for various types of applications.
 To this end, we discuss below applications for DLA in three main areas: discovery science, basic energy science, and medical science.